 Based upon the pattern of GSR on the target, it may be possible to determine the distance between the target and the muzzle of the weapon.
 This may be of great importance in the differentiation between self defense and homicide.

-A case in which we were involved was featured on the Discovery Channel (The New Detectives) during 1999.
+A case in which we were involved was featured on the Discovery Channel (The New Detectives).
 The program illustrates the need for high quality forensic analysis and close cooperation between legal counsel and forensic scientists.
-It will be repeated later this year.

 An interesting application of combined forensic toxicology and forensic serology is the identification of mislabeled urine and blood samples based upon the correct assessment of their blood groups.